How many times have you been on the receiving end of ‘the talk’ – the leadership skills performance appraisal ‘talk’, that is?

-Well, I have every year for as long as I have been in the workforce.
-Sometimes ‘the talk’ is effective and based on honest evaluation of expected performance, other times it was a less than desirable experience.
+Well, I have been given this talk every year for as long as I have been in the workforce.
+Sometimes, ‘the talk’ is effective and based on honest evaluation of expected performance.
+Other times, it was a less than desirable experience.

 This is the time of year when leaders schedule meetings to review performance from the prior year.
 These meetings should focus on a series of actions that may result in a more effective discussion regarding team member performance.

 This article will provide many considerations designed to make ‘the talk’ more effective and less stressful for leaders and team members.

 Many companies conduct employee-rating reviews.
 Often called performance appraisals, these meetings are designed to assess what performance objectives were met by the team member throughout the year.